agarwalanant/DSP_LAB/README.md

 # DSP_LAB
 DSP LAB Experiments of UEC502
-Thapar INstitute of Engineering and technology
+Thapar Institute of Engineering and technology